tianshang486/mysql/intl.en-US/RDS MySQL Database/Backup/Back up an ApsaraDB RDS for MySQL instance across regions.md

 The fees for the cross-region backup function include the following two parts:

 -   Remote storage: USD 0.0002/GB/hour.
--   Traffic consumption: For more information, see[Billing methods and billing items](https://www.alibabacloud.com/help/zh/doc-detail/70005.htm#h2-rds-2).
+-   Traffic consumption: For more information, see [Billing methods and billing items](https://www.alibabacloud.com/help/zh/doc-detail/70005.htm#h2-rds-2).

 ## Precautions